 From Application to Admission

 Welcome to Calumet College of St. Joseph!
 As a transfer student, you will receive a whole-person education rooted in social justice, service and community.
-Our student benefit from small class sizes and individualized attention, where faculty and staff foster an environment of equity, diversity and critical thinking.
+Our students benefit from small class sizes and individualized attention, where faculty and staff foster an environment of equity, diversity and critical thinking.

 With a long-standing history of educating the Calumet region in the Catholic tradition: